BeepFixer/NanoProm/README.md

 **Note:** Do not keep the Xbox powered on for too long - only turn it on when needed for your actions.
 Also, turning it off requires holding the power button for a couple of seconds.

+**Note 2:** Do not forget to have your USB cable from the computer to the Arduino connected, as well as the wires from the Arduino to the Xbox, before you turn on the Xbox.
+Powering on the Xbox without the USB connected (while the Arduino is connected) may cause booting problems.
+Also, do not connect the USB cable to your computer while the Xbox is powered on - always power down the Xbox first.

 P.S.
 When wired directly to a 24C02 (or using a SOIC8-to-DIP8 adapter), this doesn’t apply - power comes from the red cable.

 ## Read Example